-For residential streets the first action that will be taken is to first initiate driver awareness and educational programs; to work with the police on targeted speed enforcement; and to identify possible changes in street signing and markings (passive treatments).
+The first action that will be taken is to first initiate driver awareness and educational programs; to work with the Police Department on targeted speed enforcement; and to identify possible changes in street signing and markings (passive treatments).
 This will be done to see if reductions in vehicle speeds and cut through traffic can be achieved before moving on to the more expensive, physical treatments.
-These actions will be decided upon by the residents of the Study Area, in cooperation with the Staff Team and may occur either separately or concurrently.
+These actions will be decided upon by the residents of the study area, in cooperation with the Staff Team and may occur either separately or concurrently.